andrewcooke/ParserCombinator.jl/README.md

 where the `(1,1)` (the `iter` field of the error) is line number and column - so this failed on the first character of the first line.

+Finally, if you're really concerned about memory use, the [source](#src/try.jl) does include a Config instance that implements the "no backtracking" without memoization (the default `parse_try()` includes memoization to match lazy Haskell more closely).

 #### Spaces - Pre And Post-Fixes